barefootfunk/holyspacebaby/src/visions/lab-rabbit.md

 ---
 title: Lab Rabbit
 featuredimage: /img/rabbit.webp
+heartChoice: Lie down and take comfort, little one.
+mindChoice: We can engineer a cure!
+chaosChoice: Inject more.
 ---
-a lab rabbit that has just been injected with a newly developed experimental love serum.
-She is moments from death as the malformed serum begins to elevate her adrenaline and oxytocin to fatal levels.
-In her final seconds, she gazes at the grad student who injected her with an adoration more profound than that of any dreamt by even the most imaginative poet.
+A lab rabbit has just been injected with a newly developed experimental love serum.
+The experimental batch is too powerful and she will soon die from oxytocin overdose.
+She is so happy, though.